tayganr/purviewlab/modules/module15.md

 1. Open the **Microsoft Purview Governance Portal**, navigate to **Data map** > **Sources**, and within the Azure SQL Database tile, click the **New Scan** button.

     ![New Scan](../images/module15/15.06-newscan.png)

+ > Note: If you do not have the Azure SQL Database source already configured, please see [module 02B](../modules/module02b.md) for adding the database as a source.

 2. Assign the scan a name, such as `Scan-Lineage`.
 Select your **Database** (e.g. `pvlab-{randomID}-sqldb`), set the **Credential** to `Microsoft Purview MSI`, ensure **Lineage extraction** is `On`, and click **Test connection**.
 Once the connection test is successful, click **Continue**.